The Climate pledge rating

 To simplify, we use the term “direct emissions” when referring to Scope 1 emissions, “indirect energy emissions” for Scope 2 emissions, and “indirect emissions” when referring to the company’s Scope 3 emissions.

 While it is comparatively easy for most companies to measure their direct emissions and indirect energy emissions, indirect emissions occurring along the entire value chain are often difficult to measure and even harder to reduce.
 However, for many companies these indirect emissions make up the largest part of their overall emissions.
-For example, the audio streaming provider Spotify states in its 2021 “Equity and Impact Report” that 99% of its emission are occurring along the company’s value chain.
+For example, the audio streaming provider Spotify states in its 2021 “Equity and Impact Report” that 99% of its emissions are occurring along the company’s value chain.

 Scope 3 emissions occur along a company’s value chain, for example through the goods and services the company uses, or by consumers using the company’s end products.
 The value chain emissions of one company can overlap with the emissions of another company, e.g. the direct emissions of a supplier.
 However, to ensure a sufficient reduction of emissions, large companies in particular must also measure and reduce their scope 3 emissions, for example by giving their suppliers incentives to reduce their emissions.